DevikaMuthuthandavan/SimpleLB/README.md

 A Simple Load Balancer using go lang.

-*To create a server in Python:* python -m venv pyvenv --Create a virtual env source pyvenv/bin/activate -- To activate the created venv pip install flask -- Install flask python3 server.py  -- To run the server
+*To create a server in Python:* python3 -m venv pyvenv --Create a virtual env source pyvenv/bin/activate -- To activate the created venv pip install flask -- Install flask python3 server.py  -- To run the server

 -------------------------------------------------------------------------------------------------------------------
 *To run Load Balancer:*
-go run main.go
+go run *.go

 -------------------------------------------------------------------------------------------------------------------
 *To run server.py*